tthorntone/AdNauseam-Wiki/My answer to web store reviews where appropriate.md

 I see this from a different angle.

 _"Fanboy's Social Block List"_ is included in order to reduce privacy-exposure.
-Using that one filter list has nothing to do with being "anti-social", it's useful purpose from µBlock's perspective is of being a privacy-enhancing filter list.
+Using that one filter list has nothing to do with being "anti-social", its useful purpose from µBlock's perspective is of being a privacy-enhancing filter list.

 In any case, it's easy to un-select it.